nanoacademic/devicegen/tutorials/devicegen_tutorial.md

 ![layout](./figs/gated_dot_example/layout_dot_rect.png)

 The `DeviceGenerator` has added a rectangular surface to the layout.
-Another by product of using the `DeviceGenerator` is that all the surfaces have been attributed a name (physical name for those familiar with gmsh).
-To see the names of each surfacesNow that all the surfaces are added we can select `Tools > Options`:
+Another byproduct of using the `DeviceGenerator` is that all the surfaces have been attributed a name (physical name for those familiar with gmsh).
+To see the names of each surfaces we can select `Tools > Options`:

 ![tools>options](./figs/gated_dot_example/tools_options.png)

-The following window shoudl pop up:
+The following window should pop up:

 ![geometry](./figs/gated_dot_example/geometry.png)